acarter881/tinder_likes_data/README.md

 > Enjoy all of Tinder’s premium features while getting maximum visibility on the app.
 Dating online just got easier.
 See someone you’d love to meet and can’t wait to match?
 As a Platinum subscriber, you can attach a note to every Super Like you send, increasing your match-making potential by up to 25%.
 And when you do—feel free to stand out in a major way by complimenting their photos or giving them your best opener.
 By making the first move, you can speed up the process and start to chat with people sooner.

 ### 3. How much does Tinder Platinum cost?
 Tinder platinum cost me $28.77 USD when I purchased it on 11/20/21.
 It is a **monthly** recurring charge.
+Please note that I am 31 years old and live in the U.S.
 ![Imgur](https://imgur.com/x7R0ruB.jpg)

 ### 4. What is "Likes Sent"?